BioEarthDigital/CycSim/README.md

 1. `CycSim` currently supports training and simulation only in whole-genome sequencing (WGS) scenarios.

 ### <a name="benchmark"></a>Benchmarking
-1. `CycSim` achieves a closer match to the empirical error rate distribution.
+1. `CycSim` introduces an error rate distribution that is consistent with real sequencing data.
 <img src="./images/mapping-identity.png" alt="mapping-identity" width="70%"/>

-2. `CycSim` captures error preferences that closely resemble those observed in the original dataset.
+2. `CycSim` introduces an error bias comparable to that observed in real sequencing data.
 <img src="./images/error-preference.png" alt="error-preference" width="70%"/>

-3. `CycSim` reproduces the position-dependent variation in error rates observed in real sequencing data.
+3. `CycSim` introduces a position-dependent error distribution that is consistent with real sequencing data.
 <img src="./images/position-dependent.png" alt="position-dependent" width="70%"/>

 ### Star